meow-edit/meow/README.md

 ### What about Which Key?

-Of course, you can use [which-key](https://github.com/justbur/emacs-which-key) with Meow withuot additional setup.
+Of course, you can use [which-key](https://github.com/justbur/emacs-which-key) with Meow without additional setup.
-It will works for Leader keymap and vanilla keybindings.
+It will work for Leader keymap and vanilla keybindings.
 However since `KEYPAD` has its own input merchanism, it can't use which-key.
 So Meow ships a built-in functionality for `KEYPAD` only.
 Again, you can still use which-key for the rest keybindings.

 ![meow-describe-keymap](https://user-images.githubusercontent.com/11796018/104113302-3efae680-5333-11eb-86cb-f6430add7ae9.png)

-# Description for each COMMANDS
+# Description for all COMMANDS

 ## Mode Switching